-The Officers of the Board of Trustees of LifeSpire also serve as Officers of the Board of Trustees of Lakewood; The Culpeper; The Chesapeake; and The Glebe; and The Summit.
-The Officers as of December 31, 2023, were:
+The Officers of the Board of Trustees of LifeSpire also serve as the Officers of the Board of Trustees of Lakewood; The Chesapeake; The Culpeper; The Glebe; and The Summit.
+The Officers as of December 31st, 2023, were:

 Rev. Nelson Harris Board Chair